 Clinical

 Once the RN or APRN finishes the didactic portion, they will be assisted to find a preceptor to continue the clinical portion.
-In collaboration with the PSU grant, Hays Medical Center offers clinical courses (May 2022: 2-day Adult course and 1-day Pediatric).
+There are clinical courses offered quarterly through KU Med and annually in the spring through Hays Med.